ThunderKittyCat/SentinelScan-Dynamic-Network-Analysis-Suite/README.md

 * Nmap (Tested on Nmap version 7.80)
 * Hydra (Tested on Hydra version 9.1)

+## Disclaimer: This script is provided for educational and informational purposes only.
+The authors do not encourage or condone any illegal activities.
+Users are solely responsible for any actions performed using this script.

 ## License
 This project is licensed under the MIT License